fluffydelusions

 Did someone seriously say Vedder?
 He goes off key every concert at least once

-Axl Rose and Freddie Mercury are in a league of their own IMHO.
+Freddie Mercury is in a league of his own.

 Cornell and Vedder are amazing, but Mercury is on another level.
 I wouldn't even put Maynard on the same level as any of them as much as I enjoy Tool, he's always been more of a lyricist than a singer (which is fine)